-Developed by pilots, QuickWeather keeps pilots weather-ready!
-Quickly view weather by favorite airport or along an entire flight path using color coded METARs, TAFs (raw or translated) and imagery for United States airports.
+Developed by pilots, QuickWeather is designed to keep pilots weather-ready!
+Quickly view weather by favorite airport or along an entire flight path using color coded METARs, TAFs (view raw or translated, including METAR remarks) and imagery for United States airports.

 METAR Cloud Coverage symbols are color coded using standard Flight Category definitions.

 |LIFR Low Instrument Flight Rules

 |IFR Instrument Flight Rules

 |1,000 to 3,000 feet AGL